 _______________

-19bis 22.5F.4 A non-geostationary-satellite system operating in Region 1 or 2, at any position in the orbit, shall meet the limits of this table for the 17.3-17.7 GHz band with respect to a receiving space station in the broadcasting-satellite feeder link of Appendix 30A, in all three Regions.
-(WRC-23)
+19bis 22.5F.4 A non-geostationary-satellite system operating in any Region, at any position in the orbit, shall meet the limits of this table for the 17.3-17.7 GHz band with respect to a receiving space station in the broadcasting-satellite feeder link of Appendix 30A, in all three Regions.
+(WRC-27)

 Reasons: Extend the applicability of Table 22-3 epfd limits to ensure the protection of the assignments of receiving geostationary satellite systems under Appendix 30A from the interference produced by non-geostationary satellite systems of the fixed-satellite service.